home-climate-control/dz/docs/configuration/schedule-syntax.md

 The value of `true` mean that the zone is ON during this period.
 This is the default behavior.

-The value of `false`` mean that the zone is OFF during this period.
+The value of `false`` means that the zone is OFF during this period.
 You have to explicitly specify this.

 Setpoint value is ignored for a disabled zone, to make it easier to do one-off edits.
 However, it is still required.